banjo/utils/packages/utils/README.md

 #### isDefined

 > Check if the given value exists (is not undefined).
 Also type guards against undefined.
-Previously named `exists`.

 ```ts
 isDefined(undefined); // false